-1. Decide on what your goals are.
+1. Get clear on what your goals are.
 Business goals.
 Personal goals.
 Short term.
 Long term.
 Write them down.
 Notably, this will be one of the most important things you ever do in your life, by the way…

-4. Always be working on action steps related to one of the goals which are a top priority.
+4. Always be working on action steps related to one of your goals/priorities.
 If you are taking goal oriented action, you are productive.
 With this n mind, don’t worry if you only accomplish 2 things or 3 or even 1 thing during the day.
 If it’s the most important thing, that’s all that matters.
 Achievement of your goals is all that matters.
 Or should be all that matters.

 If only it was this easy…

 In my years of working with executives, managers, and professional sellers I’ve found that self identified time management problems are usually impacted by a person’s competencies in long term planning, project and goal focus, and concrete organizing.
 Low scores in these areas impact goal setting, prioritization, planning, and staying on task.
 Hence, the self identified time management issues which aren’t time management issues.

 What it takes is understanding these things before you can do anything about it.

 Take a talents profile which measures these things.
 For your profile: Click here.

 See if that’s the problem for you or not.
 The goal is, or should be, to be completely clear on what you’re not good at.
 Then you can eliminate those things.
 In addition, to find out your strengths so you can leverage them.